API Solution Template

 Running Docker-compose to create development environment

-All you need to do to get this up and running is to execute the command docker-compose up -d in the root directory of your project.
+All you need to do to get this up and running is to execute the command local-dev-docker-compose up -d in the root directory of your project.
 Alternatively, if you are using Rider you can learn How to run docker compose files in Rider

 Additional Resources